blog posts

 • RewriteRule .*\.(gif|jpg)$ – [NC,F,L]

-Finally, please share your thoughts and opinions about your experience regarding the bandwidth limit being exceeded for your site.
-In case if you have better suggestions on what to do when the bandwidth limit is exceeded, please share your thoughts via comments or connect with me.
+Finally, please share your thoughts and opinions about your experience regarding your site’s bandwidth limit being exceeded.
+If you have better suggestions on what to do when the bandwidth limit is exceeded, please share them via comments or connect with me.

-Have you ever been a friend of IDwebhost when a web page, sometimes we find a case that our web page cannot be accessed as usual instead, the message “Bandwidth Limit Exceeded” appears?
-As ordinary people about IT, we certainly think that maybe the server is down or there are problems technical problems with the connection and the server.
+Have you ever been a friend of IDwebhost when, on a web page, we sometimes find a case where our web page cannot be accessed as usual?
+Instead, the message “Bandwidth Limit Exceeded” appears.
+As ordinary people who use IT, we certainly think that maybe the server is down or there are technical problems with the connection and the server.

 So the only well-known way is to ask our hosting and domain provider, “What’s wrong with our web???

-And usually, the support is only limited to explaining that your bandwidth quota has run out; please refill it immediately.
+Usually, the support is only limited to explaining that your bandwidth quota has run out; please refill it immediately.
 Just relax.
-Usually, the bandwidth quota is monthly, so if one day we run out of bandwidth, the next month, our website will automatically be accessible again.
-But do we have to wait for the turn of the month to be able to reaccess our website?
+Usually, the bandwidth quota is monthly, so if we run out of bandwidth one day, the next month, our website will automatically be accessible again.
+But do we have to wait until the end of the month to be able to reaccess our website?
 The following is a simple discussion regarding bandwidth.

 Meaning of bandwidth limit exceeded